-As we mentioned earlier, the reports come with a feature that detects the user data submitted via the User Registration Add-on.
+As we mentioned earlier, the reports come with a feature that detects the user data that is stored for each user via the User Registration Add-on.
 The reports are automatically generated based on the type of the data available.
 The available Gravity Forms charts are mostly focused on fields that have limited options to choose from, such as drop-down and radio fields.
 Some other field types, such as the number fields, that can be visualized on a chart are also detected.
 Let’s see all of the Gravity Forms user field types that are available in the reports section.

 Radio and drop-down fields

 The radio and drop-down fields allow the users to choose one option from a list.
 These fields are often referred as single-choice fields.
 The radio fields are optimal for short lists of options to choose from – with 2-3 options, for example.
 Drop-down fields are often used for longer lists of options.

 The Gravity Forms single-choice field reports are represented as pie charts.
 Since the choices are mutually exclusive, each slice on the chart would represent the percentage of users that have selected the corresponding option.
 The Gravity Forms charts visualize only the submitted data.
 This means that if some of the entries are missing data for this particular field, they won’t be visualized on the graph.
 Additionally, to avoid overloading, only the top several most popular options are represented on the graph.
 The rest of the options are grouped under an “Other” group.

 The following screenshots illustrate examples of single-choice fields.
 On the left you can see a radio buttons field where the users can select their gender.
 As you can see on the screenshot, hovering each slice from the graph shows the number of records with the selected option.
 The second screenshot is an example of a drop-down field report, where the users can select their availability.